This post contains affiliate links.

-Túrós csusza is a traditional Hungarian pasta dish, a simple but filling meal, one of my favorites ever, I am a huge fan of the crispy smoked bacon fat.
-You can find it on restaurants menus, and also favored by students for its simplicity and low budget.
+Hungarian cottage cheese pasta, or as we call it Túrós csusza is a traditiona ldish, a simple but filling meal, one of my favorites ever.
+The most important ingredient is the fried Szalonna, I am a huge fan of the crispy smoked pork fat.
+You can find this dish on restaurants menus, and also favored by students for its simplicity and low budget.
 I never bake it, however you will find recipes that make this dish that way.

 I am very proud that you can take my cooking classes from everywhere on the planet.